linl33/bohemia/guide/guide.md

 - First, one must prepare the data on the server to be synced to the tablet:
   - Take the following steps in the web interface of the OpenHDS server at http://ec2-3-130-255-155.us-east-2.compute.amazonaws.com:8080/openhds
     - Log in as admin/test to open OpenHDS Server
-    - The next section may not be necessary:
+    - The next section may not be necessary - not doing for now !!!
         - Click on menu item "Configuration" - User management
           - Create a user named "data" (password: "data") with all roles
           - Log out
           - Log in as data/data
     - Click on menu item "Utility Routines" - Round codes
       - Create the round (0 = baseline, 1 = first follow-up, etc.).
-Doing 0 and 1 for now.
+Doing 0 only for now
       - Set dates (did 23-07-2019 until 31-08-2019)
       - Click "Create"
     - Click on the menu item "Utility" - Tasks
       - In the field Round number, enter the number of the round just created (0) and click on "Start Visit Task".
 Wait until you see that the task is ended (ie, the table below should have both a header row and a data row)
-      - Now click on the "Start Individual Task" button (not working: and wait for the table to populate accordingly)
+      - Now click on the "Start Individual Task" button (and wait for the table to populate accordingly)
-      - Now click on the "Start Location Task" button (not working: and wait for the table to populate accordingly)
+      - Now click on the "Start Location Task" button (and wait for the table to populate accordingly)
-      - Now click on the "Start Relationship Task" button (not working: and wait for the table to populate accordingly)
+      - Now click on the "Start Relationship Task" button (and wait for the table to populate accordingly)
-      - Finally, click on the "Start Social Group Task" button (not working: and wait for the table to populate accordingly)
+      - Finally, click on the "Start Social Group Task" button (and wait for the table to populate accordingly)

 - Log into OpenHDS Mobile via the Supervisor log-in with credentials: admin/test
 - Click "Sync Database", "Sync Field Workers", "Sync Extra Forms"
-- In "Show Stats", everything should be green
+- In "Show Stats", everything should be green (if with real data)

 ## Synchronizing ODKCollect